-Captain Daniel P. Bolger, U.S. Army
+Captain Daniel P. Bolger, US Army

-The US incursion into the island of Grenada was not a perfect military operation in anyone's estimation.
-Some critics even contend that, although the operation was an overall success, major flaws were uncovered in every area, including planning, intelligence, equipment and inter-service cooperation (see MR Summaries, pages 79-80).
-Did the operation reflect as much incompetence as alleged?
-This writer refutes some of these serious criticisms.
+The TS incursion into the island of Grenada was not a perfect military operation in anyone's estimation.
+Some critical content of the interval operation in anyone's estimation the operation operated in access, major flaus plant was an overall success, including plant was an overall success, including plant and operation for equipment and anion intelligence, equipment and anion intelligence (see MR Sungfleet as a pages 79.80).
+Did the operation reflect in pages incompetence as alterious critical pages incompetence as alterious eritical critical pages.

-n 25 October 1983, US military forces, with several Caribbean allies, intervened on the island of Grenada.
+N 25 OCTOBER 1983, US military forces, with several Caribbean allies, intervened on the island of Grenada.
 Operation Urgent Fury was initiated to protect the lives of US students, restore democratic government and eradicate Cuban influence on the island.
 Two US Army Ranger battalions, a brigade of the 82d Airborne Division, a Marine amphibious unit (MAU), the Navy aircraft carrier USS Independence and its battle group, Air Force transports and Spectre gunships, and a few Special Operations Forces combined to swiftly overwhelm the Cuban and Grenadian defenders.

 The US assault commenced at dawn with nearly simultaneous assaults on the island's two airfields.
 Army Rangers parachuted into the Point Salines airstrip, while two Marine companies secured the Pearls Airport and nearby Grenville.
-The Rangers encountered heavy antiaircraft fire, but they secured the is a student in Russian history at the University of Chicago, Chicago, Illinois.
-He received a B.A. from The Citadel.
-His assignments include serving as an infantry company commander and battalion staff officer with the 24th Infantry Division (Mechanized), Fort Stewart, Georgia. runway and a group of grateful students at nearby True Blue Campus.
+The Rangers encountered heavy antiaircraft fire, but they secured the runway and a group of grateful students at nearby True Blue Campus.
 Reinforced by paratroopers of the 2d Brigade, 82d Airborne Division, the Army elements attacked into the thick foliage around Salines to isolate and destroy the remaining opposition.